RSTNet: Enhancing Small-Target Recognition in Noisy SAR Imagery via Robust Feature Learning and Distribution-Aware Regression: Experiment and results

-Fig.~\ref{HRSID result} presents a comparative visualization of the detection performance for {CPN-YOLO} and nine other models on the {HRSID} dataset.
-Fig.~\ref{HRSID result} (a) shows the original SAR image, Fig.~\ref{HRSID result} (b) displays the ground truth annotation with eight ship targets (three inshore small ships and five offshore small ships), and Fig.~\ref{HRSID result} (c)–(l) illustrate the detection results of {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD}, {Faste R-CNN} and {CPN-YOLO}.
+Fig.~\ref{HRSID result} presents a comparative visualization of the detection performance for {RSTNet} and nine other models on the {HRSID} dataset.
+Fig.~\ref{HRSID result} (a) shows the original SAR image, Fig.~\ref{HRSID result} (b) displays the ground truth annotation with eight ship targets (three inshore small ships and five offshore small ships), and Fig.~\ref{HRSID result} (c)–(l) illustrate the detection results of {C-AFBiFPN}, {YOLOv10}, {DiffusionDet}, {YOLOv8}, {YOLOv5}, {FCOS}, {RetinaNet}, {SSD}, {Faste R-CNN} and {RSTNet}.
 Visual analysis reveals that {C-AFBiFPN} and {DiffusionDet} correctly detect nine ships (marked with blue rectangles), but they incur one false positive (FP, marked with orange circles) and no miss detections (marked with yellow triangles). {RetinaNet} achieve only two correct detections, accompany by one FP and six missed ships.
 Three models: {FCOS}, {RetinaNet} and {Faster R-CNN} exhibit the lowest detection accuracy, as they consistently fail to identify inshore ships and frequently misclassified offshore ships as background. {YOLOv10} correctly detects six ships but misses two; {YOLOv8}, {DiffusionDet} and {SSD} each correctly detects seven ships with one miss.
 Collectively, these three models achieve moderately higher accuracy than the aforementioned lower performing ones.
-In contrast, the proposed {CPN-YOLO} model successfully detects and correctly labels seven of the eight target ships, with only one failure.
-These results demonstrate that {CPN-YOLO} possesses superior capability in detecting inshore and offshore small ships compared to the other nine models, highlighting its strong suitability for SAR based ship detection on the {HRSID} dataset.
+In contrast, the proposed {RSTNet} model successfully detects and correctly labels seven of the eight target ships, with only one failure.
+These results demonstrate that {RSTNet} possesses superior capability in detecting inshore and offshore small ships compared to the other nine models, highlighting its strong suitability for SAR based ship detection on the {HRSID} dataset.

-In summary, the performance of {CPN-YOLO} is noteworthy, as it consistently outperforms other models on {SSDD} and {HRSID} datasets under complex environmental conditions, thereby demonstrating its effectiveness for SAR ship detection.
+In summary, the performance of {RSTNet} is noteworthy, as it consistently outperforms other models on {SSDD} and {HRSID} datasets under complex environmental conditions, thereby demonstrating its effectiveness for SAR ship detection.